eclipse-adore/adore/CONTRIBUTING.md

 # Contributing to ADORe

 > ADORe is proudly open source.
 Sponsor features by sending a pull request.
 > We would also love to know how you are using ADORe – reach out to us on GitHub.
 >
 > Did you find a bug?
-Then submit a GitHub [issue 🔗](https://github.com/eclipse/adore/issues) or provide a solution by
+Then submit a GitHub [issue 🔗](https://github.com/eclipse-adore/adore/issues) or provide a solution by
-> sending a [pull request 🔗](https://github.com/eclipse/adore/pulls), contributions are welcome!
+> sending a [pull request 🔗](https://github.com/eclipse-adore/adore/pulls), contributions are welcome!

+⚠️ **Important:** In order for pull requests to be accepted, contributors **must sign the [Eclipse Contributor Agreement (ECA)](https://www.eclipse.org/legal/ECA.php)**.
+PRs from contributors without a valid ECA cannot be merged.

 ---